landlord/landlord/README.md

 * One tenant process can bring down the entire JVM, which is also a trait of OSGi.
 Bulkheads are important and there are degrees of isolation available in general e.g.: process, container, unikernel, VM with process level isolation being quite common.
 However, the JVM based process presently consumes a considerable order of magnitude more memory than its native counterparts (Go, Rust etc.).
 Process level isolation is not a good option where memory resources are constrained.
 Hence thread group/classloader is the next best thing if the risk of all tenants going down can be mitigated.

-    * As a sub-point to the above, OOM would be the failure mode for bringing down the entire JVM.
+    * As a sub-point to the above, Out Of Memory (OOM) would be the failure mode for bringing down the entire JVM.
 Given that destroying threads is discouraged, all one can really do is interrupt them.
 Then it might be too late... or just ineffective.
 It would be great if the JVM itself offered the facility of managing custom GC regions from the JVM language.
 I could then assign a GC to a thread group, destroying the GC when the thread group is closed.
-Actually, a GC per Akka actor is something I’ve also previously thought about given the potential tuning with regards to them that might cut down GC activity...
 Anyhow, custom GC assignment isn’t available and I'm looking to avoid hacking on the JVM.

     * In terms of mitigating failure, the landlord client can always re-submit its process should it lose connectivity with landlordd.
 This assumes that there is some other supervisor to landlordd that will restart it when it shuts down with a non-zero exit code.